When I was just a foolish girl, I caught a fish.

 She was once queen of the land, but a giant stole her crown, the source of her power.
 She and her maids were turned into fish, “doomed to be fished.”

-I will do anything to bring her crown back.
+I will turn myself into anything to bring her crown back.

 Girl-Fish in The Girl-Fish, Orange Fairy Book.
 Vintage ad, 1955.